8 September 2023

-Modelling Infectious Diseases and Health Economiconline course
+Modelling Infectious Diseases and Health Economics

-Health science professionals, (bio)statisticians, economists, mathematicians, etc. who want to expand their modelling toolbox and/or increase their understanding of cost-effectiveness analysis
+Health science professionals, (bio)statisticians, economists, mathematicians, etc. who want to expand their modelling toolbox and/or increase their understanding of cost-effectiveness analysis.

 A discount of €50 will be given to members of the Quetelet society.